Sheldon Gen

 headshot of Sheldon Gen

-Sheldon Gen is Professor of Public Administration in the School of Public Affairs and Civic Engagement.
-He is the co-author of "Nonprofits in Policy Advocacy: Their Strategies and Stories" (2020), a groundbreaking book investigating how nonprofit organizations help shape public policies.
-Prior to his academic career, he was a civil engineer with public agencies including the Peace Corps, the US Air Force and the Environmental Protection Agency.
-In 2020, he was re-elected to the Board of Education of Petaluma City Schools.
-A son of immigrants, and a first-generation college graduate, he holds a B.S. from California Polytechnic State University, San Luis Obispo and holds a license in civil engineering, an M.P.A. from the University of Southern California and a Ph.D. from Georgia Institute of Technology in Public Policy.
-He is also an alumnus of the Presidential Management Fellowship and the Wikipedia Teaching Fellowship, and the recipient of the Peace Corps’ Franklin H. Williams Award for outstanding public service.
+A son of immigrants, and a first-generation college graduate, he holds a B.S. from Cal Poly, San Luis Obispo and a license in civil engineering; an M.P.A. from the University of Southern California; and a Ph.D. from the Georgia Institute of Technology in Public Policy.
+He is also an alumnus of the Presidential Management Fellowship and the Wikipedia Teaching Fellowship, and a recipient of the Peace Corps’ Franklin H. Williams Award for outstanding public service.